Seminar Nr. 9068

 How will the output affect the protocol?

-Based on a real case study, delegates will use the same risk assessment techniques to determine where to focus the qualification of a packaging line.
+Based on a real case study, delegates will use the

-The GAMP 5 Approach
+Computer Validation - The GAMP 5 Approach

 Introduction –What the Participants Expect